NilPointer-Software/bdfd-wiki/src/bdscript/shardID.md

 # $shardID

-Returns the id of the currently used shard
+Returns the id of the currently used shard.

 ## Usages